 “The main reason we do that is we've found that we've had a lot more inaccuracies where they grab the wrong order,” Rypka explained.
 “It also helps us develop that relationship with those folks.
 Because they're an extension of your brand, basically, if they're gonna deliver your food somewhere.”

 There’s a similar logic behind the cubbies his team is testing in some locations, where kitchen staff pass completed orders directly to dine-in customers.
 "They're right next to the expo station, so that way we can just pass 'em right through," he said.
 "It also gives our staff a chance to interact with the guest and vice versa.
-If they need something else or if they have questions, someone's right there, they can help ‘em.
+If they need something else or have questions, someone's right there to help ‘em.
 It's not some shelf off in the corner.”

 While it’s essential to adapt to the new off-premise paradigm, Rykpa believes it’s equally important to remember the core tenets of the restaurant business.
 “I think people are overcorrecting when it comes to Covid,” he said.
 “People generally still want to dine in most of the time.”

-Third-party delivery has its place, he argued, but the industry has yet to figure out profitability in the last mile.
+Third-party delivery has its place, he argued, but the industry has yet to figure out how to make the last mile profitable.
 “It’s getting too cost-prohibitive,” he added.
 “I just think people are making a lot of changes, maybe leaning into too much of that over a crisis that happened over two years [ago].”

 Investing in Talent